spookyyio/spookyyio/README.md

 - 🌱 I'm currently working on utilities for ARMA 3!
 Check out the two tools I have published!
 - 📫 Reach to me in discord!: nonamespookz
+- 🤔 I’m looking for help with web development using Laravel

-- I'm also learning Lavarel, PHP and Javascript at the moment.
+- 🌱 I'm also learning Lavarel, PHP and Javascript at the moment.

 <!--
 **spookyyio/spookyyio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.